ryanve/aid.css/README.md

 ## aria

-ARIA attributes work well for form controls.
-For example you could provide voice to an icon button via an invisible span but buttons support `[aria-label]` for this purpose with less code.
+[ARIA works well for form controls.](https://www.w3.org/TR/using-aria/#label-support) For example you could provide voice to an icon button via an invisible span but buttons support `[aria-label]` for this purpose with less code.
 Favor ARIA techniques for buttons and inputs.

 ### decent